Academic Catalog

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-A. Assigned reading from textbook and completion of post at the end of each section of the course.
+1. Assigned reading from textbook, completion of quizzes and exams at the end of each section of the course.

 Discipline(s)